akhiadber/banana_dqn/REPORT.md

 6. Network architecture:
     - Fully connected network, with 2 hidden layers of 64 units each and Relu activation function.
     - Input and output layers sizes determined by the state and action space, respectively.
+    - Training time until solving the environment (~350 episodes) takes less than 5 minutes on AWS p2 instance with GPU.
     - See 'model.py' for more details.

 ### Plot of results